Tourism & Entertainment

 - Increase the digitization of tourism businesses and its services, facilitating the access of micro-SMEs and SMEs to data-based intelligence solutions.

-- Contribute to the recovery of the Tourism sector during/after the COVID-19 crisis, bringing novel tools and digital enablers that could unlock or raise business opportunities
+- Contribute to the recovery of the Tourism sector after the COVID-19 crisis, bringing novel tools and digital enablers that could unlock and raise novel data-based business opportunities.